OpenHD/QOpenHD/readme.md

 These are only a rough outline rather than exhaustive build steps (that would fill several pages and be very complciated to write and keep updated).

-The build process is dependent on which platform you're building for, and can be quite complicated and irritating when something doesn't work quite right or if you aren't fammiliar with all these development frameworks and toolchains.
+The build process is dependent on which platform you're building *on* and which platform you're building *for*.
+It can be quite complicated and irritating when something doesn't work right, or if you aren't familiar with all these development frameworks and toolchains.

 This will be *far* less complicated once QtGStreamer is replaced.

-In general, you'll need Qt 5.13.1+ and the GStreamer development package, specifically version 1.16.0 (which seems to handle video packet corruption much better than 1.14.4 does).
+In general, you'll need Qt 5.13.1+ and the GStreamer development package, specifically version 1.16.1 (which seems to handle video packet corruption much better than 1.14.4 does).

 #### Mac